 Prof. Vetterli has supervised more than 75 PhD theses in Switzerland and the United States.
-He makes it a point of honour to follow the evolution of their career path at the highest level, whether academic or in the business world.
-He actively encourages young researchers to commercialize the results of their work.
+He makes it a point of honor to track his students’ high-level careers, whether in academia or the business world, and actively encourages young researchers to develop commercial applications for their findings.